andrewmcdan/AI_Assisted_Projects/README.md

 - [Movie Library Analyses](https://github.com/andrewmcdan/Movie-library-analyses) - Tool to do some basic analysis on a Plex Movie library.
 - [ChatGPT history Viewer](https://github.com/andrewmcdan/ChatGPT-History-Viewer) - Desktop utility for browsing exported ChatGPT conversations entirely offline.
 - [Movie Picker](https://github.com/andrewmcdan/Movie-Picker) - Interactive Plex movie picker that uses OpenAI's GPT models to interview you about what you're in the mood to watch.
 - [MultiViewer PiP Contoller Window](https://github.com/andrewmcdan/multiviewer-pip-window) - This app controls an Orei HDMI multivewer device.
-Using PiP mode and window, we emulate having a live view of a connected HDMI device.
+Using PiP mode and a moveable and resizeable window, we emulate having a live view of a connected HDMI device on the desktop.

 ### Books
 - [Post-Collapse Systems](https://github.com/andrewmcdan/Post-Collapse-Systems) - What happens when the world ends?
 How do we build back the world we once knew?